-- 7.8 The inclusion of any item of expenditure in an approved revenue budget will allow the relevant Service Directors to incur such expenditure subject to compliance with any regulations, procedures, etc approved by the Council, the Executive Committee, the Chief Executive or the Chief Financial Officer which may from time to time be in force. - 7.9 Except in accordance with the scheme of virement specified at 7.10 and the arrangements for earmarked balances at 7.12, a service may not commit or incur expenditure which cannot be met from the amount currently available in the revenue budget under a budget head to which that expenditure should be charged. - 7.10 Subject to the procedures detailed below, Service Directors may authorise virement where the budget heads involved are to be varied by not more than the greater of £5,000 or 10% of the original approved budget for each budget head subject to a maximum of £100,000 in any financial year.
-The Executive Committee may sanction virements in excess of these limits as set out in the Scheme of Delegation. - 7.11 All virements must be advised to the Chief Financial Officer using the appropriate documentation and must comply with the defined procedures (available on the intranet).

-- 7.12 If as at 31 March in any financial year an underspending has arisen on a revenue budget head, such underspend may be carried forward as an earmarked balance to a subsequent financial year subject to: - the reason for the underspend being identified before 31 March; - the nature and amount of the proposed earmarked balance being approved by the Executive Committee before 31 March; and - no overspend existing within the relevant Department
+- 7.8 The inclusion of any item of expenditure in an approved revenue budget will allow the relevant Directors to incur such expenditure subject to compliance with any regulations, procedures, etc approved by the Council, the Executive Committee, the Chief Executive or the Chief Financial Officer which may from time to time be in force. - 7.9 Except in accordance with the scheme of virement specified at 7.10 and the arrangements for earmarked balances at 7.12, a service may not commit or incur expenditure which cannot be met from the amount currently available in the revenue budget under a budget head to which that expenditure should be charged. - 7.10 Subject to the procedures detailed below, Directors may authorise virement where the budget heads involved are to be varied by not more than the greater of £10,000 or 10% of the original approved budget for each budget head subject to a maximum of £100,000 in any virement.
+The Executive Committee may sanction virements in excess of these limits as set out in the Scheme of Delegation. - 7.11 All virements must be advised to the Chief Financial Officer using the appropriate documentation and must comply with the defined procedures (available on the intranet). - 7.12 If as at 31 March, in any financial year, an underspending has arisen on a revenue budget head, such underspend may be carried forward as an earmarked balance to a subsequent financial year subject provided: - the reason for the underspend is identified before 31 March; - the nature and amount of the proposed earmarked balance is approved by the Executive Committee before 31 March; and - no overspend existing within the relevant Service determine the relevant budget heads to which this regulation applies: